top of page

 • 6 min read

-Cooling Tower Blowdown: A Sustainability Challenge
+Cooling Tower Blowdown: A Sustainability Challenge for Advanced Water Treatment

-They remove heat using evaporation and as water evaporates, dissolved solids gets concentrated.
+Cooling towers are among the most water-consuming operations in various industrial facilities, including power plants, refineries, chemical plants, data centers, and commercial infrastructure.
+They effectively remove heat through evaporation.
+As water evaporates, dissolved solids become concentrated.
 To protect equipment, a portion of this concentrated water is discharged as cooling tower blowdown.

 Cooling Tower Blowdown Water Treatment